-The market for atrial fibrillation is segmented on the basis of pharmacological and non-pharmacological procedures for its treatment.
-The pharmacological treatments include anti-arrhythmic and anti-coagulant drugs and the procedures such as catheter ablation, maze surgery and electric cardioversion.
+The market for atrial fibrillation is segmented based on pharmacological and non-pharmacological procedures for its treatment.
+The pharmacological treatments include anti-arrhythmic and anticoagulant drugs and procedures such as catheter ablation, maze surgery, and electric cardioversion.
 Surgical catheter ablation includes various procedures of which the most commonly used are radiofrequency and microwave catheter ablation.
 The reduced size of the cardiac incision and faster recovery from these procedures are the main reasons for their increased application.

-Key players of this market include Sanofi Aventis, Biosense Webster Inc., AtriCure Inc., CardioFocus Inc., Boston Scientific Corporation, Bristol-Myers Squibb Corporation, Endoscopic Technologies Inc., St. Jude Medical Inc., Johnson & Johnson Ltd. and Boehringer Ingelheim GmbH.
-St. Jude Medical Inc. has developed an innovative Endosense’s TactiCath which is able to provide live feedback about applied pressure during radiofrequency and microwave catheter ablations.
+Key players of this market include Sanofi-Aventis, Biosense Webster Inc., AtriCure Inc., CardioFocus Inc., Boston Scientific Corporation, Bristol-Myers Squibb Corporation, Endoscopic Technologies Inc., St. Jude Medical Inc., Johnson & Johnson Ltd., and Boehringer Ingelheim GmbH.
+St. Jude Medical Inc. has developed an innovative Endosense’s TactiCath which can provide live feedback about applied pressure during radiofrequency and microwave catheter ablations.
 With the increase in the application of these procedures, it is expected that TactiCath will also witness a growth in demand.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.

 Contact us now to get our best pricing.